 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, and clean dirt need the right container.
-Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds in one pull without busting USDOT weight limits.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim cleanly on Melbourne routes.
+Dense loads like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a reinforced container.
+Our lowboy roll-offs are built with heavy-duty steel and rated to handle up to 10,000 pounds in a single trip.
+The 2-to-3-foot side walls let skid steers and wheelbarrows dump straight in without risking USDOT truck weight limits on Melbourne routes.

 Tonnage Limits and Weight Overage Policy